top of page

 Safety, Monitoring & Practical Points

-• Common side effect: mild pain at the injection site
+• A common side effect is mild pain at the injection site.

-• Blood tests and symptoms will be checked after treatment begins
+• Blood tests and symptoms will be monitored after treatment begins.

-• Some patients need flexible dosing if symptoms return before the next injection
+• Some patients may need flexible dosing if symptoms return before the next injection.

 Injections vs Oral Supplements: A Quick Comparison